cinghie/wordpress-starter-pack/wp-content/plugins/woo-order-export-lite/readme.txt

 6. Select orders to export and use "bulk action".

 == Changelog ==

+= 3.1.1 - 2019-11-18 =
+* Field "Embedded product image" is exported by "Summary by product" mode (XLS/PDF/HTML formats)
+* Added checkbox to export item rows with a new line (TAB format)
+* Fixed incompatibility with "Advanced Custom Fields" plugin
+* Fixed bug - product static fields were empty sometimes
+* Fixed bug - adding fields worked incorreclty at tab "Product items"
+* Fixed bug - fields "Categories" and "Full names for categories" were empty for variable products

 = 3.1.0 - 2019-11-11 =
 * Speeded up page loading and button "Preview"